Mobile app retargeting campaigns are one of the most cost-effective ways to connect with motivated users. Just consider the two biggest benefits:

 - Mobile app marketers can maximize the ROI of campaigns by reconnecting with customers who have previously expressed interest and encouraging them to move further down the purchase funnel.

 - Retargeting keeps a specific app top-of-mind.
 For instance, a user might log out of your dating app without completing their profile or uploading a photo.
-A retargeting campaign gets people back into the app, so they can engage and convert.
+A retargeting campaign lets people back into the app, so they can engage and convert.

 The added benefit of retargeting marketing campaigns is that they are easy and highly impactful for the price – if you have the right approach.
 Use this easy overview to help you avoid mistakes and maximize opportunities:

 The primary consideration is to plan out what audience you want to retarget.
 You could retarget anyone that has abandoned your app and reach the earliest parts of the purchase funnel.
 Or you could focus instead on abandoned shopping carts or even converted customers to reach people farther along the funnel.
 It’s up to you and your goals.
 Other targets include people who have stopped using an app or who use it more than average.

 Once the campaign is up and running there are a few things that boost success.
 First, target users across channels rather than on one channel.
 As popular as some apps are, few online lives are lived in one location.
 A similar step is to target users across the operating system – such as iOS or Android.

 Timing is another important consideration.
 During times of high interest, like the holidays, there is stiff competition from industry rivals.
 Raising your bid for cost per impressions (CPMs) ensures you are reaching as many people as you want to.
 Along those lines, benchmarks for performance should be explicitly defined.